semanticsofcancer/semanticsofcancer.github.io/_team/ojukwu.md

 ---
-title: "Kenechukwu Ojukwu"
+title: "Kenechukwu Ojukwu, M.D., M.P.P."
 date: 2018-12-20T13:44:30+10:00
-role: "co-assistant"
+role: "co-investigator"
-jobtitle: "UCLA graduate student in Linguistics"
+jobtitle: "UCLA Bone/Soft Tissue Fellow"
 linkedinurl: ""
 weight: 3
 promoted: 2
 ---

-Dr. Ojukwu is a current dual surgical pathology and health services research fellow in the UCLA Department of Pathology and Laboratory Medicine and UCLA National Clinicians Scholar Program.
+Kene Ojukwu is a current dual surgical pathology and health services research fellow in the UCLA Department of Pathology and Laboratory Medicine and UCLA National Clinicians Scholar Program.
 She is interested in designing inclusive curricula and collaborating in a multi-disciplinary manner to disseminate innovative methods of medical education for healthcare providers, medical trainees, patients and community members.